codelawcorp/terraform-github-repository/README.md

 ## Need Help?

-[CodeLaw.pro](https://codelaw.pro) — helping to structure Terraform code for maintanability and scalability - no frameworks, no subscriptions, no vendor lock-in.
+[CodeLaw.pro](https://codelaw.pro) — helping to structure Terraform code for maintanability, scalability, security.

 Reach out for **Internal Development Platform** built for your needs that you actually own in just 3 days (+ migrations).